 the capital of Beni, by taking the highway to the airport until you get just past Loma Suarez (a local naval school) or you can reach this beautiful eco and archeological complex by taking an amazing boat cruise down the

-Chuchini was founded by Efrem Hinojosa Hieber, originally from Tarija, who has lived in the area for 37 years.
+Chuchini was founded by Efrem Hinojosa Hieber, originally from Tarija, who has lived in the area for over 40 years.
 This family-owned and operated tourist complex is open year-round although access by river is limited to the portions of the year when the river is neither too low nor too high to access the complex through a narrow river channel.

 Efrem Hinojosa and his wife instilled in their five children a love for nature that is obvious from the start.
 What began as a refuge for animals moved out of the failing Trinidad zoo (all animals were cared for, trained and released back into the wild over a period of five years) has now become an important center for the conservation of both wildlife and archeological remnants of the region’s thousands-year old pre-Hispanic mojeño culture.